JCPenney: 2000s

-In 2007, J. C. Penney launched the Ambrielle lingerie label, which became its largest private brand launched in the company's history.
-J. C. Penney also re-introduced cosmetics with the opening of Sephora "stores-within-a-store" inside some J. C. Penney locations.
-Beginning in 2007, J. C. Penney's store slogan changed from "It's All Inside" to "Every Day Matters."
+In 2007, JCPenney launched the Ambrielle lingerie label, which became its largest private brand launched in the company's history.
+JCPenney also re-introduced cosmetics with the opening of Sephora "stores-within-a-store" inside some JCPenney locations.
+Beginning in 2007, JCPenney's store slogan changed from "It's All Inside" to "Every Day Matters."
 The new slogan and associated ad campaign was launched in television commercials during the 79th Academy Awards in late February 2007.
-After J. C. Penney sold off Eckerd in 2004, the locations that continued to operate as Eckerd (some locations in the Southern U.S. were sold to CVS Corporation) still had J. C. Penney Catalog Centers inside the stores (which was a carryover from locations that were once Thrift Drug) and also continued to accept J. C. Penney credit cards.
+After JCPenney sold off Eckerd in 2004, the locations that continued to operate as Eckerd (some locations in the Southern U.S. were sold to CVS Corporation) still had JCPenney Catalog Centers inside the stores (which was a carryover from locations that were once Thrift Drug) and continued to accept JCPenney credit cards.
 After Rite Aid finalized its acquisition of Eckerd in 2007, the Catalog Centers inside the soon-to-be-converted stores permanently closed.
-Although as a result of the acquisition, Rite Aid now accepts J. C. Penney credit cards, even at Rite Aid locations that existed before the acquisition of Eckerd.
+Although as a result of the acquisition, Rite Aid now accepts JCPenney credit cards, even at Rite Aid locations that existed before the acquisition of Eckerd.
 In November 2007, the company launched a new public website, JCPenneyBrands.com, which covers the company's private and exclusive brands and its branding strategy, as well as a preview of an upcoming product line.

-In February 2008, the company launched the "American Living" brand, as developed by Ralph Lauren, across several product lines.
+In February 2008, the company launched the American Living brand, as developed by Ralph Lauren, across several product lines.
 The launch, which was accompanied by an ad campaign during the 80th Academy Awards, was the company's largest private brand launch.
-That summer, J. C. Penney also added a new brand to its home collection, "Linden Street."
+That summer, JCPenney also added a new brand to its home collection, Linden Street.
 The Linden Street brand features furniture, domestics, and home decor.
-Linden Street is sold exclusively in J. C. Penney stores and through its website.
-Other brands for juniors and young men's were launched that summer.
+Linden Street is sold exclusively in JCPenney stores and through its website.
+Other brands for juniors and young men were launched that summer.
 They included a relaunch of Le Tigre, along with Decree, and Fabulosity, a junior line of clothing by Kimora Lee Simmons.

-In July 2009, new additions were made to the J. C. Penney young men's department, including an expansion of its private brand Decree (previously exclusively a juniors clothing line) and the introduction of more skate/surf-oriented clothing, including Rusty, RS by Ryan Sheckler and 3rd Rail.
+In July 2009, new additions were made to the JCPenney young men's department, including an expansion of its private brand Decree (previously exclusively a juniors clothing line) and the introduction of more skate/surf-oriented clothing, including Rusty, RS by Ryan Sheckler and 3rd Rail.
 In August, Albert Gonzalez's defense lawyer announced JCPenney was a victim of a computer hacker, although the company stated that no customers' credit card information had been stolen.
-That year, J. C. Penney reached an agreement with Seattle's Best Coffee to feature full-service cafes within leased departments inside J. C. Penney stores across the country.
-Currently, Seattle's Best Coffee is still expanding café locations within J. C. Penney locations across the country.
+That year, JCPenney reached an agreement with Seattle's Best Coffee to feature full-service cafes within leased departments inside JCPenney stores across the country.
+Seattle's Best Coffee is still expanding café locations within JCPenney locations across the country.